-The following information should be read together with the more detailed financial and other information included in this Prospectus, including the information contained in the chapter titled "Risk Factors" beginning on page 12.
+The following information should be read together with the more detailed financial and other information included in this Prospectus, including the information contained in the chapter titled "Risk Factors" beginning on page 13.

-We are a non deposit taking systemically important NBFC in the Gold Loan sector lending money against the pledge of used household gold jewellery ("Gold Loans") in the state of Kerala, Tamil Nadu, Karnataka, Andhra Pradesh, Telangana, Delhi, Goa, Haryana, Uttar Pradesh, Pondicherry and Maharashtra.
+We are a non-deposit taking systemically important NBFC in the Gold Loan sector lending money against the pledge of used household gold jewellery ("Gold Loans") in the state of Kerala, Tamil Nadu, Karnataka, Andhra Pradesh, Telangana, Delhi, Goa, Haryana, Uttar Pradesh, Maharashtra and the union territory of Puducherry.
 We also provide short-term personal loans primarily to individual customers who require immediate availability of funds.
-Our Gold Loan portfolio as of March 31, 2013, March 31, 2014 and March 31, 2015 comprised of 3,74,830, 2,75,895 and 2,42,525 gold loan accounts respectively, aggregating to ₹1,81,589.13 lacs, ₹1,76,881.16 lacs and ₹1,75,862.64 lacs which is 98.87%, 94.80% and 99.02% of our total loans and advances as on those dates.
-We, as on May 31, 2015 have a network of 1,022 branches spread in the states of Kerala, Tamil Nadu, Karnataka, Andhra Pradesh, Telangana, Delhi, Goa, Haryana, Uttar Pradesh, Pondicherry and Maharashtra and we employ 4,448 persons in our business operations.
+Our Gold Loan portfolio as of March 31, 2013, March 31, 2014, March 31, 2015 and for the six month period ending September 30, 2015 comprised of 3,74,830, 2,75,895, 2,42,525, 3,59,452 gold loan accounts respectively, aggregating to ₹1,81,589.13 lakhs, ₹1,76,881.16 lakhs, ₹1,75,862.64 lakhs and ₹1,89,373.52 lakhs which is 98.87%, 94.80%, 99.02% and 99.57% of our total loans and advances as on those dates.
+We, as on October 31, 2015 have a network of 1,022 branches spread in the states of Kerala, Tamil Nadu, Karnataka, Andhra Pradesh, Telangana, Delhi, Goa, Haryana, Uttar Pradesh, Maharashtra and the union territory of Puducherry, and we employ 3,392 persons in our business operations.

 We are registered with RBI as a non-deposit taking, systemically important, NBFC (Registration No. N-16.00175 dated April 13, 2002) under section 45 IA of the Reserve Bank of India Act, 1934.
 We are headquartered in the state of Kerala.
 Our company belongs to the Muthoottu Mini Group.
 Muthoottu Mini Group is headed by Mr. Roy M. Mathew who belongs to the Muthoottu Family of Kozhencherry, which was founded by Mr. Ninan Mathai Muthoottu, who started the family business enterprise in 1887.
 In 1939 three sons of Mr. Ninan M. Muthoottu, viz, Mr. M. George Muthoot, Mr. M. Mathew and Mr. M. Pappachan Muthoot started a finance company called Muthoot M. George & Brothers ("MGB").
-In the early 1970, they separated their business enterprises into three groups i.e. the current Muthoot Finance group of companies which is controlled by the sons of Mr. George M. Muthoot, the Muthoot Fincorp Group which is controlled by the sons of Mr. M. Pappachan Muthoot and the Muthoottu Mini Group which is controlled by the son Mr. M. Mathew i.e. Mr. Roy M. Muthoottu.
+In the early 1970, they separated their business enterprises into three groups i.e. the current Muthoot Finance group of companies which is controlled by the sons of Mr. George M. Muthoottu Mini Group which is controlled by the sons of Mr. M. Pappachan Muthoottu.
 Other than the aforementioned family connection, all the groups are distinct from each other and none of them are having any inter-group shareholdings or controls or business dealings.
-The Muthoottu Mini Group commenced operations at Kozhencherry, district Pathanamthtta, Kerala and has over two decades of established history in the money lending business, mainly in small scale money lending against used household gold jewellery.
+The Muthoottu Mini Group commenced operations at Kozhencherry, district Pathanamthitta, Kerala and has over two decades of established history in the money lending business, mainly in small scale money lending against used household gold jewellery.
 Our Group has been in the gold loan financing since 1986 and our Company has been extending Gold Loans since 2006.